reactjs/react.dev/beta/src/content/apis/react/useEffect.md

 <Intro>

-`useEffect` is a React Hook that lets you synchronize a component with some external system.
+`useEffect` is a React Hook that lets you [synchronize a component with an external system.](/learn/synchronizing-with-effects)

 ```js
 useEffect(setup, dependencies)